Capture and Decay of Electroweak WIMPonium: Analytic and numerical results

 To compute the full capture cross section, we numerically solve for the radial wavefunctions for both the continuum and bound states, using the methods presented in appendices \ref{app:init} and \ref{app:bs}.
-In figure \ref{fig:capture}, we plot the capture rate to the $2p$ spin-singlet bound state with the rate given in eq.~\ref{eq:sigmastop}.\footnote{We note that for our numerical analysis, we have taken the parameters of the electroweak potential at their PDG $m_Z$ values \cite{Agashe:2014kda}.
+In figure \ref{fig:capture}, we plot the dominant capture rates, including the capture rate to the $2p$ spin-singlet bound state (split into contributions from initial $d$- and $s$-wave components, with the rates given in eqs.~\ref{eq:sigmastop}-\ref{eq:sigmaptod}, and the summed capture rates to the $1s$ and $2s$ spin-triplet bound states.\footnote{We note that for our numerical analysis, we have taken the parameters of the electroweak potential at their PDG $m_Z$ values \cite{Agashe:2014kda}.
 Since the proper scale is given by value of order the momentum transfer, in the potential, this is $\max(m_W,\,M_\chi v_\text{rel})$ and for the photon emission is $\max(E_n,\,M_\chi v_\text{rel}^2)$, where $E_n$ is the binding energy, typically $\mo$(few $\times$ GeV).
-Summing the logarithms associated with the hierarchy is beyond our scope.} The capture to the spin-triplet $1s$ state, which at the order we have worked originates entirely from the $p$-wave part of the initial continuum state, turns out to numerically dominate capture to the $2p$ states (due mostly to the large $e^{-8 n}$ suppression in the cross section for $n > 1$), even at low masses where the velocity suppression is relevant.

-Our numerical results in figure \ref{fig:capture} only include capture to the relevant state with the lowest $n$ quantum number.
-Generically the capture to excited states is suppressed.
-In appendix \ref{app:init}, we plot the capture rates into different $n$-states for $s$, $p$, and $d$-wave initial states in figures \ref{fig:sstates} and \ref{fig:pdstates}.
+Summing the logarithms associated with the hierarchy is beyond our scope.} The capture to the $1s$ spin-triplet state is the only available channel at low DM masses, is competitive with capture to the $2p$ states at intermediate DM masses, and becomes subdominant at high DM masses (compared to the capture to the $2p$ and $2s$ states) because it vanishes in the Coulomb limit due to an accidental cancellation ({\it cf.}~eq.~\ref{eq:accident}).
+Generically the capture to excited states is suppressed by the $e^{-8n}$ factor (although as discussed above accidental cancellations can change this hierarchy).
+In figures \ref{fig:sstates} and \ref{fig:pdstates}, we plot the rates to capture into a set of the deepest $s$ and $p$-wave bound states from $s$, $p$, and $d$-wave initial states.